Convex polytope: Construction of representations

-In the planar case, i.e., for a convex polygon, both facet and vertex enumeration problems amount to the ordering vertices (resp. edges) around the convex hull.
+In the planar case, i.e., for a convex polygon, both facet and vertex enumeration problems amount to ordering the vertices (resp. edges) around the convex hull.
 It is a trivial task when the convex polygon is specified in a traditional way for polygons, i.e., by the ordered sequence of its vertices $v_1,\dots, v_m$.
 When the input list of vertices (or edges) is unordered, the time complexity of the problems becomes O(m log m).
 A matching lower bound is known in the algebraic decision tree model of computation.

 Volume computation

 The task of computing the volume of a convex polytope has been studied in the field of computational geometry.
 The volume can be computed approximately, for instance, using the convex volume approximation technique, when having access to a membership oracle.
 As for exact computation, one obstacle is that, when given a representation of the convex polytope as an equation system of linear inequalities, the volume of the polytope may have a bit-length which is not polynomial in this representation.